 To do this effectively, it’s important to have a good understanding of your crop, farm, and the surrounding area.

-- Pests have preferences for certain crops – knowing which pests/diseases are likely to attack your crop will help you focus on those pests and learn how to correctly identify them.
+- Pests have preferences for certain crops.
+Learn to identify which pests/diseases are likely to attack your crop.
+This will help you focus on those pests and learn how to correctly identify them.

 - Pests and diseases often have specific times of year when they are active, depending on weather conditions.